 How is it done?

-Sender reputation warming is when you gradually increase the amount of emails sent over a number days or weeks.
+Sender reputation warming is when you gradually increase the number of emails sent over a number days or weeks.
 If receivers don’t perceive an explicit opt-in, it might take a bit longer.
 This process will build up your sender reputation and your email deliverability will improve.
 Also, you can try email deliverability testing tools.

 |Campaign 1||5,000||Placed order once in the last 7 days|